Newport Marathon: Background

 The title sponsor is Associated British Ports, the operator of South Wales' ports including Newport Docks.
 The first race in 2018 saw nearly 10,000 runners take part in both the marathon (3,444 finishers) and the 10K version (2,576 finishers).
 Local sports body Newport Now has estimated that the 2018 race brought £1.1m to the local economy.

 The course is known as particularly flat, and flatter than its sister race, the Admiral City of Newport Half Marathon.
 It was designed by Welsh Olympian Steve Brace.
 Wales' most successful sprinter, Christian Malcolm, is also involved with pre-race events and a warm-up prior to the race.

 Route

 The Half Marathon held in March follows the National Cycle Network Route 88 path to the historic Roman fortress town of Caerleon (Isca Augusta), and through Caerleon Road.

 In contrast the Marathon and 10K go south of the city, over the City Bridge to Coronation Park and the Grade 1-listed Transporter Bridge.
 The marathon continues on to the particularly flat land around the coast of eastern Newport, towards Llanwern, Goldcliff and Magor, mostly former or current marshlands with firm road conditions and flat terrain.

 Organisers describe the event as one of the UK's flattest with over 70% of participants claiming a personal best in 2018.
+The race is included in Runner's World list of 10 of the fastest marathons in the world.